TaikiYamamoto/M1presentation_training_A5B1/README.md

 (python3.5)$ python myapp.py
 ```

-Now, that HTTP server is up on your computer, please access in localhost:5000/p5draw (default) with web browser.
+Now, that HTTP server is up on your computer, please access in localhost:5000/ (default) with web browser.

+However, you can not see your page, because you do not implement server's operating.

+Please implement it with reference to handouts and presentations.

-Let's draw and send!
+If you completed implementation, let's draw and send!